-This guide walks you through the complete replacement process, from essential safety preparations to final testing.
+This guide will walk you through the process step-by-step, from safely removing your old pendant light to installing the new one.
 Also, you will know when professional help serves you best.

 -